 How much fruit can you have?

-This means that on a strict low-carb diet (<20 grams per day) you're probably better off having some berries instead.
-Or perhaps a small fruit like a plum or a couple of cherries, once in while.
+This means that on a keto low-carb diet (<20 grams per day) you're probably better off having some berries instead.
+Or perhaps a small fruit like a plum or a couple of cherries, once in a while.
 You can eat plenty of vegetables instead.
 You can easily get any nutrient in fruit from vegetables – without all the sugar.
 So there’s no need for fruit.